Tulane University School of Law: Student groups

 Student organizations sponsor educational programs and social events throughout the academic year.
 The law school also periodically hosts social events with the Tulane University School of Medicine and the Freeman School of Business.
+The Entertainment & Sports Law Conference was co-founded by Jeff Frost, Kevin Yorn and Tim Francis, among others, in 2018 as an annual event which brings lawyers, executives and media personalities together to discuss sports and entertainment.

 An active moot court program holds trial and appellate competitions within the school and fields teams for a variety of interschool competitions.
 The Law School has a chapter of the Order of the Coif.
 The Student Bar Association functions as the student government and recommends students for appointment to faculty committees.
-Over 40 student organizations are active at Tulane, including Tulane Criminal Law Society, Federal Bar Association, Maritime Law Society, Sports Law Society, Tulane Women In Law, OUTLaw, Black Law Students Association, Latinx Law Student Association (Formally known as La Alianza), Asian Pacific American Law Students Association, Energy & Environmental Law Society, and several legal fraternities.
+Over 40 student organizations are active at Tulane, including Tulane American Constitution Society (ACS), Tulane Criminal Law Society, Federal Bar Association, Maritime Law Society, Sports Law Society, Tulane Women In Law, OUTLaw, Black Law Students Association, Latinx Law Student Association (Formally known as La Alianza), Asian Pacific American Law Students Association, Energy & Environmental Law Society, and several legal fraternities.
 The Tulane Public Interest Law Foundation raises funds, matched by the Law School, to support as many as 30 students each summer in public interest fellowships with a variety of organizations.